The house was built in the late 1800s, and was run for most of its life as a tearoom.

 The house was built in the late 1800s, originally as the town bath house and tearooms.
 It is now a Category B listed building.

-Although the exact construction date is unknown, the first recorded sale of the property was in 1905, an Alexander McIntosh selling to the ‘Provist Magistrates and Councillors of the royal Burgh of Burntisland ‘.
+Although the exact construction date is unknown, the first recorded sale of the property was in 1905, an Alexander McIntosh selling to the ‘Provost Magistrates and Councillors of the Royal Burgh of Burntisland’.
+It was probably built around 20 years before that.

-It was owned by the council in various forms for nearly 100 years, being sold off by what was then ‘Kirkcaldy Council’ in late 1992.
+It was owned by the council in various forms for nearly 100 years, being sold off by what was then ‘Kirkcaldy Council’ in late 1992, and this was when it became a private home.

 Alteration and restoration